 - d.
-Nursing Instructions

-- e.
-IVF if indicated

-- f.
-Studies and Labs

-- g.
-Medications

-- 4. To be submitted to clerkship director by email.

-- a.
-One by Mid-Clerkship Eval

-- b.
-Second by Final Clerkship Eval

-- 5. Will be evaluated on completeness

-- Podcast resource: Pedscases.com: Pediatrics for Medical Students, Oct 17, 2015 Admission Orders

-Discharge Summaries:

-- 1. DC Summary follow standard format (sample below) - 2.
-Helpful Hints: - a.
-What would you want to know if you had this patient in the office next week? - b.
-What would you say on the phone to that provider if you were calling directly? - c.
-A good discharge summary is: Brief, summative, succinct, cohesive - d.
-A good discharge summary is NOT: Recounting the entire H&P, a day-by-day synopsis of progress notes - 3.
-To be submitted to clerkship director by email. - a.
-One by Mid-Clerkship Eval - b.
-Second by Final Clerkship Eval - 4.
-DC Summary will be evaluated on consistency, completeness, being concise and pertinent.
+A good discharge summary is NOT: recounting the entire H&P, a day-by-day synopsis of progress notes - 3.
+One to be submitted on weekly basis to Sub-I Director for evaluation. - 4.
+Will be evaluated on consistency, completeness, being concise and pertinent.

-DC Summary Sample Format:

-Admit Date:

-Discharge Date:

-ADMIT DIAGNOSIS: This is the problem that led to hospitalization and can include brief pertinent HPI only if necessary (can also include that in Hospital course)
+DC Summary Sample Format: Admit Date: Discharge Date: ADMIT DIAGNOSIS: This is the problem that led to hospitalization and can include brief pertinent HPI only if necessary (can also include that in Hospital course) DISCHARGE DIAGNOSIS: ATTENDING ON SERVICE: BRIEF HISTORY OF PRESENT ILLNESS Including why patient admitted to floor or PICU Include pertinent physical exam at time of admission/or transfer HOSPITAL COURSE BY SYSTEMS: CV: Resp: FEN/GI/GU: HEME/ID: NEURO: PSYCHOSOCIAL: Incorporate consultations, complications, outstanding medical/social issues Key findings, procedures, test results should be incorporated into hospital course (include key dates) PHYSICAL EXAM AT TIME OF DISCHARGE/TRANSFER - Pertinent exam and D/C weight is useful along with brief functional and cognitive function (walking with walker, mental status baseline of)

-DISCHARGE DIAGNOSIS:

-ATTENDING ON SERVICE:

-BRIEF HISTORY OF PRESENT ILLNESS Including why patient admitted to floor or PICU Include pertinent physical exam at time of admission/or transfer

-HOSPITAL COURSE BY SYSTEMS WITH PLAN:

-AB: CV: FEN/GI/GU: HEME/ID: NEURO: SOCIAL: Incorporate consultations, complications, outstanding medical/social issues Proposed management plan and anticipated problems and suggested interventions Key findings, procedures, test results should be incorporated into hospital course (include key dates) PHYSICAL EXAM AT TIME OF DISCHARGE/TRANSFER - Pertinent exam and D/C weight is useful along with brief functional and cognitive function (walking with walker, mental status baseline of) PERTINENT LABS: should have been noted in hospital course PERTINANT IMAGING: should have been noted in hospital course PROCEDURES DURING HOSPITALIZATIONS: should have been noted in hospital course PENDING LABS: DISCHARGE MEDICATIONS: Explicitly state those that are started, stopped, changed, or to be continued DISCHARGE INSTRUCTIONS: Diet, Activity Restrictions and Return Precautions FOLLOW UP: Primary Care Physician, Consultant, Therapy follow-ups
+PERTINENT LABS: should have been noted in hospital course PERTINENT IMAGING: should have been noted in hospital course PROCEDURES DURING HOSPITALIZATIONS: should have been noted in hospital course

+PENDING LABS (to include pending cultures, send-out labs, pathology results, etc.):

+DISCHARGE MEDICATIONS: Explicitly state those that are started, stopped, changed, or to be continued

+DISCHARGE INSTRUCTIONS: Diet, Activity Restrictions, and Return Precautions

+FOLLOW UP: Primary Care Physician, Consultant, Therapy follow-ups

+Chalk Talk:

+- 1. 10 15 min. didactic given in-person to peers, residents, and faculty prior to end of rotation - 2.
+Topic may be selected by the student, with input from Sub-I director as needed - a.
+Topics to consider: interesting pathology & workup seen on wards - b.
+Topic from ILP - c.
+Required Op-Log pathology - 3.
+May be as formal as the student chooses, ranging from writing on board, providing handouts, presenting a slide deck - 4.
+Will be evaluated on preparation, ability to answer questions posed by audience, sources used - a.
+Consider using multiple types of sources including peer-reviewed primary literature